andru-kun/wildrig-multi/README.md

 Options:
   -a, --algo ALGO               specify the hash algorithm to use

       --benchmark                run offline benchmark
       --benchmark-hashorder      run offline benchmark and/or set hash order for benchmark --benchmark-epoch          run offline benchmark and/or set epoch for benchmark --benchmark-block          run offline benchmark and/or set block for benchmark --benchmark-timeout        run offline benchmark and/or set how long to run benchmark in seconds(default: 0)

   -o, --url URL                  URL of mining server
       --proxy                    set ip:port to connect via SOCKS5 proxy -O, --userpass U:P             username:password pair for mining server -u, --user USERNAME            username for mining server -p, --pass PASSWORD            password for mining server -w, --worker WORKERNAME        worker name(progpow variants only) -r, --retries N                number of times to retry before switch to backup server (default: 1) -R, --retry-pause N            time to pause between retries (default: 5) --max-rejects N            number of one by one rejects before switch to backup server (default: 5) --max-difficulty N         maximum difficulty to accept from pool(unit: M), otherwise reconnect (default: 0)

       --send-stale               send stale shares
       --diff-factor N            difficulty factor to use instead of algo default(default: 0) --no-extranonce            disable exranonce subscription
-      --protocol PROTOCOL       set stratum protocol(ethproxy, ethstratum, stratum, stratum1, stratum2, ufo, ufo2)
+      --protocol PROTOCOL        set stratum protocol(ethproxy, ethstratum, stratum, stratum1, stratum2)

       --watchdog                 enable checking how long videocards are running OpenCL kernel(terminate if more than 30 sec.)
       --watchdog-script FILE     set file to execute when watchdog triggers(can be used without --watchdog parameter) --strategy N               strategy of feeding videocards with job(default: 0) --split-job N              set amount of gpu's(or threads of it, keep this in mind) solving one job

-      --opencl-platforms N      list of OpenCL platforms to use(also possible to set amd or nvidia; default: all) -d, --opencl-devices N        list of OpenCL devices to use(default: all) --opencl-threads N        amount of threads per OpenCL device(default: auto) --opencl-launch IxW       list of launch config, intensity and worksize(default: auto) --opencl-affinity N       affine GPU threads to a CPU --ptx-version N           specify what PTX ISA version to use(numbers should be without dot, e.g. 50, 63, 70 and so on) --progpow-kernel          depends on drivers values 1 or 2 can provide better hashrate for ProgPow(default: 0) --no-dag-split            disable splitting DAG on two parts(have sense only if AMD fix this problem in their drivers) --print-platforms         print available OpenCL platforms and exit --print-devices           print available OpenCL devices and exit
+      --opencl-platforms N       list of OpenCL platforms to use(also possible to set amd or nvidia; default: all) -d, --opencl-devices N         list of OpenCL devices to use(default: all) --opencl-threads N         amount of threads per OpenCL device(default: auto) -i, --opencl-launch IxW        list of launch config, intensity and worksize(default: auto) --opencl-affinity N        affine GPU threads to a CPU --ptx-version N            specify what PTX ISA version to use(numbers should be without dot, e.g. 50, 63, 70 and so on)
+      --progpow-kernel           depends on drivers values 1 or 2 can provide better hashrate for ProgPow(default: 0) --no-dag-split             disable splitting DAG on two parts(have sense only if AMD fix this problem in their drivers) --print-platforms          print available OpenCL platforms and exit --print-devices            print available OpenCL devices and exit

       --no-adl                   disable monitoring via ADL
+      --no-igcl                  disable monitoring via IGCL
       --no-nvml                  disable monitoring via NVML
       --no-sysfs                 disable monitoring via sysfs
       --gpu-temp-limit N         set temperature at which gpu will stop mining(default: 85) --gpu-temp-resume N        set temperature at which gpu will resume mining(default: 60)

+  Parameters below can be set for a list of GPU's, use comma to separate them and * to skip
+      --gpu-core-clock N         lock GPU core clock to a specific value --gpu-core-offset N        set offset value for GPU core clock --gpu-memory-clock N       lock GPU memory clock to a specific value --gpu-memory-offset N      set offset value for GPU memory clock --gpu-powerlimit N         set power limit for GPU

-      --execute-at-start COMMAND execute custom command before gpu initialization(e.g. \"nvidia-smi -lmc 810\") --execute COMMAND          execute custom command after gpu initialization or precompute stage, etc.
+      --execute-at-start COMMAND execute custom command before gpu initialization --execute COMMAND          execute custom command after gpu initialization or precompute stage, etc.
       --execute-wait N           wait for N seconds after executing the command (default: 1)

       --multiple-instance        allow multiple instances running at one time -l, --log-file FILE            log all output to a file

       --no-color                 disable colored output
       --print-time N             print hashrate report every N seconds --print-debug              print debug information

       --api-port N               port for API
       --api-worker-id ID         custom worker-id for API

   -h, --help                     display this help and exit -V, --version                  output version information and exit
 ```